oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/loganalytics-basics/loganalytics-basics.md

   Drag and drop the field "Label" and "Problem Priority" from the Fields Panel into the "Group by" and click Apply.
   ![](images/prep-for-word-cloud-apply.png "UIdescription")

-  Logging Analytics enriches logs with problem labels and error categories for easy problem identification along with their Problem Priority.
+  Log Analytics enriches logs with problem labels and error categories for easy problem identification along with their Problem Priority.

   ![](images/word-cloud.png "UIdescription")